-This Section of the Division provides vital technical input for grant, revocation, amendment or exemption from license under Part IV "Licensing" of the Electricity Act, 2003 read with Section 15 of the OER Act, 1995.
-It monitors the performance of the utilities [i.e. Bulk Supply (Trading) Licensee, Transmission Licensee and Distribution Licensees) under various technical parameters, including license conditions and performance standards.
-Interruptions in Distribution System are measured in term of Interruption Reliability Indices (known as SAIFI, SAIDI and MAIFI).
-All the Distribution Licensees are required to submit their interruptions in a report every quarter and a consolidated annual report in every financial year.
-This Division also looks into general complaints of technical nature affecting large areas / industrial / group of consumers.
+This Section of the Division provides vital technical inputs for grant, revocation, amendment or exemption from license under Part IV "Licensing" of the Electricity Act, 2003 read with Section 15 of the OER Act, 1995.
+It monitors the performance of the utilities [i.e. Bulk Supply (Trading) Licensee, Transmission Licensee and Distribution Licensees).
 Other important tasks of the Engineering Division include:

-- Provision of information to the Commission (major breakdowns & other related information), - (ii) Investment approval, - (iii) Monitoring payment of licence fees, - (iv) Approval, review, amendments & implementation of GRIDCODE, - (v) Approval, review & implementation of Distribution (Planning & Operation) Code. - (vi) Load Forecast for the power system and Transmission and generation procurement planning for future years, Monitoring of transmission projects. - (vii) Publication of Annual Achievement by the DISTCO's of Guaranteed Performance and Overall Performance. - (viii) Replies to the Loksabha/ Assembly questions. - (ix) Publication of Annual Statement on System Performance by the by the transmission licensee as per the Licence condition No. 16.7 of Transmission Licence. - Furnishing the information related to Engineering division for ARR application. - (xi) Constitution of enquiry team engaging a team of professionals for carrying out in-depth study on power supply system in the Licensees area of operation and to furnish the recommendations for uninterrupted & quality power to the consumers of the State. - (xii) Follow up action/ monitoring the progress of work and action taken by the licensees on the suggestions made by the independent enquiry teams (Constituted by the Commission) for improvement of power supply situation in the Licensees area of operation. - (xiii) Monitoring/ issuing specific guidelines to the Licensees on complaints received from the Consumers/ Consumer Associations/ Industries.
+- (i) Provision of information to the Commission (major breakdowns & other related information), - (ii) Investment approval, - (iii) Monitoring payment of licence fees, - (iv) Approval, review, amendments & implementation of GRIDCODE, - (v) Approval, review & implementation of Distribution (Planning & Operation) Code. - (vi) Load Forecast for the power system and Transmission and generation procurement planning for future years, Monitoring of transmission projects. - (vii) Publication of Annual Achievement by the DISTCO's of Guaranteed Performance and Overall Performance. - (viii) Publication of Annual Statement on System Performance by the transmission licensee as per the Licence condition No. 16.7 of Transmission Licence. - (ix) Monitoring/ issuing specific guidelines to the Licensees on complaint received from the consumers.